Tnxec2/amazfit-bips-watchface-react/README.md

-# Amazfit GTS2 WatchFace editor (react)
+# Amazfit BipS WatchFace editor (react)

 this is my just for fun project.

-this is a Web-Based watchfaces json crate tool for Amazfit Gts2 watch.
+this is a Web-Based watchfaces json crate tool for Amazfit BipS watch.

 ## Available Scripts